 Students entering into the U.S. should be aware of these rituals and know whether the fraternity or sorority they are joining requires them to participate.

-5. Staying in a Greek Letter Organisation
+5. Staying in a fraternity or sorority

 One thing that adds to the social prestige of fraternities and sororities is that they usually have strict rules about a student’s academic progress and success.
 A GPA that is too low, or any grades that are not up to par can restrict your ability to join and stay in the student society.